manjush/todo-app-manjush/README.md

-# REST API using Spring Boot 2.5.14, Java 11 and H2 Database
+# ToDo REST API using Spring Boot 2.5.14, Java 11 and H2 Database

 ## Compile and start